Vision & Mission | History | Founders | Awards | Friends, Partners & Network | Organizational Structure | Sustainability

 SEKEM joined the Global Compact initiative of the United Nations (UN) in 2003.
 The company is committed to the ten principles of the UN Global Compact concerning human rights, labor standards, environment protection as well as anti-corruption and their implementation in all business processes.

-Since its foundation in the year 2000 the UN Global Compact has been and continues to be an international leadership network for business, government, labor and civil society through a common goal: to realize the implementation of the ten UN Global Compact principles in day-to-day business and to enforce broader UN goals, including the Millennium Development Goals.
+Since its foundation in the year 2000 the UN Global Compact has been and continues to be an international leadership network for business, government, labor and civil society through a common goal: to realize the implementation of the ten UN Global Compact principles in day-to-day business and to enforce broader UN goals, including the Sustainable Development Goals.

 - The UN Global Compact principles are based on: